St Bees School: History

 The school was founded in 1583 by Edmund Grindal, Archbishop of Canterbury, who was born in St Bees, at Cross Hill House.

-The oldest part of the school, now known as Foundation opposite the Priory Church, was built by 1587.
-Thanks to an agreement with Queen's College Oxford, and the purchase of local tithes, the school prospered both financially and academically.
+The oldest part of the school, known as Foundation was built in 1587, opposite the Priory Church.

+Thanks to an agreement with Queen's College Oxford and the purchase of local tithes, the school prospered both financially and academically.

-Although specifically incorporated for the education of boys from Cumberland and Westmorland, as early as 1604 pupils from outside those counties were being educated at St Bees, but the school only slowly expanded.
-The school enjoyed financial security for many years, but this was threatened from 1742 onwards when Sir James Lowther fraudulently obtained an 867-year lease for the extensive mineral rights for a paltry sum, on which much of the prosperity of the Lowthers was built.
-As a result of this fraud being exposed in 1812, the case eventually went to Court of Chancery and in 1842 enough compensation was paid by the Lowthers to build the present open quadrangle, incorporating the original schoolhouse.
-Further expansion followed, helped by more equitable mineral revenues, with the purchase of the Royal Hotel to become Grindal House, and the construction of School House and the headmaster's residence on Wood Lane.
-By 1900, the school's chapel, additional classrooms, the library, swimming baths, Gymnasium, science labs and lecture theatre had been built.
-By the outbreak of the First World War, the school had reached three hundred pupils.
+Although specifically incorporated for the education of boys from Cumberland and Westmorland, in 1604, pupils from outside those counties were also being educated at St Bees.
+However, the school only grew gradually.

+The school enjoyed financial security for many years, but this was threatened from 1742 onwards when Sir James Lowther fraudulently obtained an 867-year lease of the extensive mineral rights for a minimal amount on which much of the prosperity of the Lowthers was built.

+As a result of this fraud being exposed in 1812, the case eventually went to Court of Chancery.
+In 1842, compensation was paid by the Lowthers which was used to build the present open quadrangle, which includes the original schoolhouse.

+Further expansion was facilitated by more equitable mineral revenues.
+The Royal Hotel was bought and converted into the Grindal house, while the construction of the School House and the headmaster's residence was done on Wood Lane.

+By 1900, the school's chapel, additional classrooms, library, swimming baths, Gymnasium, science labs, and lecture theater had been built.
+By the beginning of the First World War, the school had reached three hundred pupils.

 During the First World War, old boys of the school were awarded the Victoria Cross.
 (See St. Bees V.C. winners for more details).
 Old boy Alfred Critchley became one of the youngest Brigadier-Generals, at the age of 27.

-One hundred and eighty old boys and staff died during the war, and a memorial was built overlooking the sports fields where so many had previously played.
+One hundred and eighty boys and staff died during the war, and a memorial was built overlooking the sports fields where so many had previously played.

 After the war, in common with many other schools, the numbers decreased, especially in the 1930s.
 The situation became so critical that the governors attempted to have the school nationalized.
 In the end, the old boys put together a rescue package and the school remained independent.

-Help was at hand though, for during the Second World War, Mill Hill School was evacuated to St Bees after their buildings were occupied by the government.
+Help was at hand, but during the Second World War, Mill Hill School was evacuated to St Bees after their buildings were occupied by the government.

 Under-used facilities could now be put to good use, to the financial benefit of St Bees School.
-The two schools remained independently run, and sports teams from each school would frequently play each other.
+The two schools were run independently, and sports teams from each school would frequently play against each other.

 The cadet corps of the two schools combined with village volunteers to form the St Bees Home Guard.